 through the OHI Website

-OHI is a Maine-based, public nonprofit organization providing supports and services to people with intellectual disabilities, autism and mental illness for the past 35 years.
-With an office in the greater Bangor area.
-OHI currently supports about 400 people in six Maine counties.
+OHI is a Maine-based, public, nonprofit organization providing support and services to people with intellectual disabilities, autism, and mental illness for over 40 years.
+With an office in the greater Bangor area, OHI currently supports about 400 people in six Maine counties.
 OHI provides 24-hour residential services and various community services for people to live productively in their communities.

-Our fundamental philosophy – Everything is Possible – drives the manner and method in which we operate, and provide supports and services to people in the greater Bangor area and five other Maine counties.
-We believe everyone can be successful and happy with the right quality of supports and the right combination of services.
-We must value the unlimited possibilities of everyone’s potential to learn, develop and grow.
+Our fundamental philosophy, “everything is possible,” drives the manner and method we operate to provide support and services to people in the greater Bangor area and five other Maine counties.
+We believe everyone can be successful and happy with the right quality of support and combination of services.
+We must value the unlimited possibilities of everyone’s potential to learn, develop, and grow.
 Our eight values associated with our philosophy capture the essence of our organization and employees.